-In this post I’ll share my experience with Gnu Host (affiliate link) hosting company.
+In this post I’ll share my experience with Zume hosting (formerly known as Gnu Host) hosting company.
 I tested this hosting for only about one month, before migrating a client’s website (at client’s insisting) for about a month.
 So this review is more of a “first impression” – it takes at least several months to get a clear, objective picture of shared hosting environment quality.
 But the info I have is shared here – for my own reference and in case it helps anyone else.
 All the information provided here is “to the best of my knowledge“.
 Gnu Host company didn’t request, nor endorse (nor discourage) the writing of this text.

 - Gnu Host company

 - Metrics – tests

 - Personal impression – subjective

 - IP blacklist stats